Fluids in random media and dimensional augmentation

-\subsection{Discussion}
+For the lattice gas, the argument is similar, with $\widetilde f_{p_jp_k}=e^{-p_jp_k\widetilde V}-1\sim\l^{-2}p_jp_kV'(r^2+\rho^2/\l^2)$.
+An important check is that, because of the $\l\to\infty$ limit, $\widetilde V \to0$ and so is independent of the $p_i$.
+The cluster expansion converges for sufficiently small $|z|$.
+However since it must reproduce the exact expansion in $z$ to any finite order, it follows from the Lee-Yang theorem \cite{yl2} applied to the pure $d$-dimensional model that it converges everywhere within the Yang-Lee circle.
+Thus the quenched average mean magnetization of the (long-range) random field $D$-dimensional model must also have this property \cite{griff}.
+In particular, they must have the same density of zeroes on the circle, and the same critical behavior at the Yang-Lee edge.
+Since this controls the physical critical behavior on the real $z$ axis as the critical temperature is approached, the pure $d$-dimensional Ising model and the $d+2$-dimensional random field Ising model with infinite-range interactions and correlated impurities have identical critical behaviors.

+\subsection{Discussion.}

-We have given a concrete answer to the question posed at the beginning: a non-random binary fluid in $d$ dimensions with finite range 2-body potentials $V_{ab}$ is precisely equivalent to one in a quenched random medium in $d+2$ dimensions, in the limit when the range $\l$ of the interactions and correlated randomness in the two extra dimensions tends to infinity.
-It is \em not \em precisely equivalent to a fluid with only finite range interactions and impurity correlations, to which the arguments \cite{im,imb} that $d_l=2$ apply.
-The model on which we land is not without its peculiarities: if the $V_{ab}$ are such as to lead to phase separation at low temperatures, then the random potential is necessarily complex.
-However the imaginary part couples only to the non-critical fluctuations in $n_1+n_2$, not to the order parameter which is the density difference.
+We have given a concrete answer to the question posed at the beginning: a non-random fluid in $d$ dimensions with finite range 2-body potentials is precisely equivalent to one in a quenched random medium in $d+2$ dimensions, in the limit when the range $\l$ of the interactions and correlated randomness in the two extra dimensions tends to infinity.
+It is \em not \em precisely equivalent to a fluid with only finite range interactions and impurity correlations, to which the arguments \cite{im,imb} that $D_l=2$ apply.

+However the present study does not immediately shed light on why dimensional reduction fails for $D<5$ in short range models.
+SUSY implies dimensional reduction even non-perturbatively \cite{jcsusy}, so presumably interactions which break it explicitly should become relevant at the SUSY fixed point, as concluded in Ref.~\cite{krt}.
+In the random model on which we land through dimensional augmentation, SUSY is explicitly realized in two ways: through tree dominance of the cluster expansion, which we have argued may be realized by taking the $\l\to\infty$ limit, but also through an explicit fine-tuning between the random field covariance $\propto-V$ and the interaction potential $\propto-V'$.